vacp2p/rfc/specs/waku/waku-rpc-api.md

 #### `waku_newKeyPair`

-Generates a public and private key pair used for message encryption and decryption.
+Generates a keypair used for message encryption and decryption.

 ##### Parameters